 Except it isn’t, because you don’t have $20 profit at all.
 It’s an important point.
 You DO NOT have $20 profit in this scenario.

 That $10 you effectively paid the retailer got the product in to their warehouse.
-It covered the cost of getting the product from their warehouse to their store and then out and delivered to a customer.
+It covered the cost of getting the product from their warehouse to their store and then out and delivered (on the last mile) to a customer.